 Not Understanding Context

-Sometimes a “bad” number in a nonprofit balance sheet isn’t necessarily bad, as long as the reader understands the context.
+Sometimes a “bad” number in a nonprofit balance sheet isn’t necessarily problematic, if the reader understands the context.
 For example, a typical balance sheet interpretation is that higher net assets (assets minus liabilities) is “good” and lower net assets is “bad.”
-But because a nonprofit’s goal is to put donations to work fulfilling its mission, the accumulation of too much “surplus” (a part of net assets) isn’t always a good thing.
-When it comes to increasing net assets, nonprofits must perform a balancing act: They should have enough unrestricted net assets to cover a period of operating expenses — say, six months — but it should not trend up over time to the extent that it makes donors think their money isn’t being used for its purpose, and/or it creates a potential noncompliance issue with tax authorities.
+But because a nonprofit’s goal is to utilize donations to fulfill its mission, the accumulation of too much “surplus” (a part of net assets) isn’t always a good thing.
+When it comes to increasing net assets, nonprofits must perform a balancing act: They should have enough unrestricted net assets to cover a period of operating expenses—say, six months—but it should not trend up long enough to give the impression that donations are being used for other purposes or even create a potential noncompliance issue with tax authorities.

 Not Considering Trends Over Time